LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 Step 5: Join the Project and Push
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Pilot:
-**Pilot**: You should receive an email invitation to join this repository.
+   You should receive an email invitation to join this repository.
    View and accept the invitation.

 .. note::